ysut/NAR-GAB_2025/README.md

 # NAR_2025
-Splicing single‑nucleotide variants (SNVs) with a **PriorityScore** (range –10 to 14).
+A scoring framework for splicing single‑nucleotide variants (SNVs) with a **PriorityScore** (range –10 to 14).
 Values ≥1 are considered “screening‑positive.”
 This repository underpins our Nucleic Acids Research (NAR) 2025 submission.

 ## Description